The State Historical Society of Missouri-Kansas City

 Interior of the Piggly Wiggly Grocery Store located in the Country Club Plaza Triangle Building at 210 W. 47th Street, Kansas City, Missouri.

-Close up exterior view of the Oak Street entrance to the J. C. Nichols School, now known as Académie Lafayette.
-This building is located at the southeastern corner of Oak Street and 69th Street.
+J. C. Nichols School, located at 69th and Oak Streets, now known as Académie Lafayette.
+This vantage point faces northeast at the intersection of Oak Street and 69th Terrace.

 Pages